-The following itinerary is a sample of the highlights of Tanzania.
+The following itinerary is a sample.
 To customize this itinerary to your wishes and preferences, please contact one of our Adventure Specialists at 1-800-543-8917.

 Day 1: Arusha, Tanzania

 Your family Tanzania safari begins on arrival in Arusha, where you are met at the airport and transferred to Ngurdoto Lodge, set among tropical gardens with towering Mount Meru as a backdrop.

 Your safari adventures begin right on the edge of town, with an early-morning wildlife drive that immerses you in the Africa you’ve dreamed about.
 Arusha National Park offers views of Kilimanjaro and several massive craters, and plentiful wildlife: You may see antelope of all sorts, Cape buffalo, giraffe, elephant, leopard, hyena, baboon, colobus monkey

 and hippopotamus.
 Enjoy a picnic lunch on the crater lake before more wildlife viewing this afternoon.

 Transfer by road this morning to Tarangire National Park.
 Stop for a picnic lunch along the way, then enter the park and enjoy an exhilarating wildlife drive en route to Oliver’s Camp this afternoon.
 This seldom-visited park, known as the “Baobab Capital of the World," teems with wildlife.
 Enormous herds of elephants scratch the dry riverbed

 for underground streams while migratory wildebeest, zebra, buffalo, impala, gazelle

 and eland crowd the lagoons and wild dog roam the plains.
 Tarangire is also the one place in Tanzania where visitors regularly see dry-country antelope such as the oryx and gerenuk.